shamanec/GADS/README.md

 3. TODO - simple provider container info and orchestration page
 4. TODO - more functionality for remote control

-Developed and tested on Ubuntu 18.04 LTS
+Developed and tested on Ubuntu 18.04 LTS, Windows 10, macOS Ventura 13.5.1

 ## Setup
 Currently the project assumes that GADS UI, MongoDB and device providers are on the same network.
 They can all be on the same machine as well.

+### Go
+1. Install Go version 1.21.0 or higher

 ### Start MongoDB instance
 The project uses MongoDB for syncing devices info between providers and GADS UI.